 Working quickly, overlap your brush strokes and continue to spread the area until it is covered.
 You should begin to feel that the brush is lacking paint.

 Don’t fret if the coat of paint is not solid and you can see through it.
-Most paints require several coats and the multiple layers of paint will protect your substrate better and for longer.
+Most paints require several coats and the multiple layers of paint will protect your substrate better andlonger.

 The finishing process

-Personally, I prefer to finish the brush strokes of paint in the same orientation of the panel.
-So, if the panel measures two metres in length by one metre in height, I will finish the brush strokes vertically on the one metre width.
-The decision is not vital and the better you become at painting, the less brush strokes you will notice.
+Personally, I prefer to finish the brush strokes of paint in the same orientation as the panel.
+So, if the panel measures two metres in length by one metre in height, I’ll finish the brush strokes vertically on the one metre width.
+Your decision is not vital and the better you become at painting, the fewer brush strokes you’ll notice.

 Now that the first area has been adequately covered and brush finished neatly, wipe the excess paint from off of your brush.
-Use the side of the tin or pot to remove the paint which you have picked up from finishing the first area.
+Use the side of the tin or pot to remove the paint which you’ve picked up from finishing the first area.

 Now repeat the brushing and finishing process on each divided area of the panel.
 Always remember to keep a wet edge on the panel’s face.